 - A nation-wide lockdown announced on March 21, 2020.
-Gradual lifting of lockdown from March 22 but curfew to be observed between 8 p.m. to 5 a.m.
+Gradual lifting of lockdown from March 22 but curfew to be observed between 9 p.m. to 5 a.m.
 Movements in and out of Kigali City prohibited. - Preventive Measures in Place - Motos (motorcycles) are not permitted to carry passengers but may offer delivery services.
-Other public transport within cities will only operate for essential movements, as above, and with at least one (1) meter distance between passengers. - Government has established an online platform for people in need of essential services including visiting hospitals, attending to emergencies, shopping etc. to apply for clearance of movement. - Citizens or foreigners returning to the country are subject to a 14-day mandatory quarantine at designated locations; - Suspension of all commercial flights to and from the country except for cargo and essential services. - Places of worship closed as well as educational institutions (schools and colleges), and bars. - Restaurants and cafes allowed to operate until 7;00 p.m. - Authorized trucks carry not more than two people including the driver. - Declaration of imports and exports and the corresponding documents/attachments will be submitted online. - All payments of customs duties and fees will be made by use of e-payment - Clients with perishable goods and consignments that require special warehousing facilities such as petroleum products shall be allowed to proceed to destination after change of crew members (truck drivers) in respect with the current health guidelines in places; - Transit cargo should be escorted upon entry to the final destination and truck drivers will only stop at designated points. - Social distancing to be observed. - Wearing of face masks is mandatory in public places and multi-family settings. - All borders closed except for goods and cargo services. - Internal travel between districts and cities not authorized except for medical reasons or essential services. - Some lifting on the ban of social gatherings including weddings and sports events and non-essential movement outside homes.
-And people now allowed to exercise in open spaces. - Funeral gatherings restrictions lifted a little with mourners not exceeding 30 allowed, up from the maximum of 20 people previously allowed. - Shops closed except for those selling food, medicine and other essential services. - Contact-tracing for suspected infected persons to be conducted for further follow-up, testing, and treatment. - Hospitality establishments including hotels, restaurants, and coffee shops to register all customers patronizing their premises.
+Other public transport within cities will only operate for essential movements, as above, and with at least one (1) meter distance between passengers. - Government has established an online platform for people in need of essential services including visiting hospitals, attending to emergencies, shopping etc. to apply for clearance of movement. - Citizens or foreigners returning to the country are subject to a 14-day mandatory quarantine at designated locations at their own cost; - Suspension of all commercial flights to and from the country except for cargo and essential services. - Places of worship closed as well as educational institutions (schools and colleges), and bars. - Restaurants and cafes allowed to operate until 7;00 p.m. - Social distancing to be observed. - Wearing of face masks is mandatory in public places and multi-family settings. - All borders closed except for goods and cargo services. - Internal travel between districts and cities not authorized except for medical reasons or essential services. - Markets now operate at 50% capacity with prevention and rotation measures in place - Screening at all market centre in place and compulsory - Wholesale and Retail shops to operate with essential staff only with social - Funeral gatherings restrictions lifted a little with mourners not exceeding 30 allowed, up from the maximum of 20 people previously allowed. - Shops closed except for those selling food, medicine and other essential services. - Contact-tracing for suspected infected persons to be conducted for further follow-up, testing, and treatment. - Hospitality establishments including hotels, restaurants, and coffee shops to register all customers patronizing their premises.
 This is to aid in contact tracing.